nakashima-K873/nakashima-K873.github.io/_pages/about.md

 - Cosmological hydrodynamical simulations
 - Galaxy formation and feedback processes
 - Neutral hydrogen absorption systems
-- Intergalactic and circumgalactic media
+- AI for cosmological analysis
-- Large spectroscopic surveys
+- Algebra and category
-- Computational astrophysics
+- Philosophy of Science

 Research
 ======

 I study the connection between galaxies and diffuse gas in the universe through cosmological simulations and observational data analysis.
-In particular, I am interested in how galaxy formation feedback affects neutral hydrogen absorption lines and the large-scale distribution of baryons.

-I also work on reconstruction technique for the cosmic density field with machine learning technique (e.g. CNN).
+I'm working on reconstruction techniques for the cosmic density field with the machine learning techniques (e.g. CNN).

 Publications
 ======